-- 12.2.2.1 Donations, including donations in kind, may only be provided to notfor-profit organizations and registered charities involved in conducting activities such as artistic, charitable, cultural, community, educational, humanitarian, health, philanthropic, and sporting endeavours.
-In accordance with Section 12.1.3, donations must not be provided to private medical practices or clinics. - 12.2.2.2 Grants may be provided to groups or associations of Stakeholders to organize bona-fide activities such as medical research, public policy research, continuing professional education, and training or to support any project that will enhance patient outcomes or relates to, patient or community education or community projects that promote better health care.
-Grants must not be provided to private medical practices/clinics or academic societies, or professional associations or organizations for routine operational costs.6 - 12.2.2.3 Grants and Donations must not be provided for, nor directed to promotional purposes and must not be disguised promotion.
+- 12.2.2.2 Grants may be provided to groups or associations of Stakeholders to organize bona-fide activities such as medical research, public policy research, continuing professional education, and training or to support any project that will enhance patient outcomes or relates to, patient or community education or community projects that promote better health care.
+Grants must not be provided to hospitals, private medical practices/ clinics or academic societies, or professional associations or organizations for routine operational costs.6 - 12.2.2.3 Grants and Donations must not be provided for, nor directed to promotional purposes and must not be disguised promotion.
 Acknowledgement by the recipient organization of such support must be restricted to an appropriate statement of support and follow the guidance frameworks for promotion provided by Health Canada.7